These are the best coolers you can buy this summer

 Rovr Rollr 60 Cooler, $399

 You've got lots of options if you want a wheeled cooler, but if it were me, I'd save up and plunk down $400 for the Rovr Rollr 60.
-Though it wasn't quite as strong of a performer as the Yeti or Orca, it still finished our tests with above-average cooling capabilities, and it was, by far, the easiest and most comfortable cooler to transport from point A to point B, as long as you don't have to carry it for very long.
+Though it wasn't quite as strong of a performer as the Yeti or Orca, it still finished our tests with above-average cooling capabilities, and it was, by far, the easiest and most comfortable cooler to transport from point A to point B, as long as we didn't have to carry it for very long.
 With 9-inch wheels and a frame built from stainless steel and aluminum, the Rollr is quite heavy even before you start loading drinks into it.

-On top of that, I like the included removable fabric wagon bin and a plastic dry bin that helps you keep items separate from wet ice.
-If you're willing to pay a little extra, you can customize your cooler with extras like a built-in prep board for campsite cooking, stainless-steel drink holders or even a $50 "Bikr Kit" that makes it easy to tow the Rollr behind a bike (though, at $400, I wish at least one or two of these came included).
+On top of that, I like the included removable fabric wagon bin and the plastic dry bin that helps you keep your food and beverages separate from wet ice.
+If you're willing to pay a little extra, you can customize your cooler with extras like a built-in prep board for campsite cooking, stainless-steel bottle holders or even a $50 "Bikr Kit" that makes it easy to tow the Rollr behind a bike (though, at almost $400 for the cooler, I wish at least one or two of these kits came included).

 In fairness, we've only tested a couple of wheeled coolers so far, and the Rollr was the only one that I'd be happy to own.
 If I find a better value pick in the future I'll update this space, but for now, I think Rovr's wheeled cooler is well worth the money.